HarshuGhodke1008/HarshuGhodke1008/README.md

 - **Cloud Computing** with Firebase & AWS
 - Advanced **React.js** and **TypeScript**
 - **AI & NLP** for dynamic applications

 ---

-## 🏆 Highlights
-- Passion for continuous learning and contributing to meaningful projects.
-- Strong foundation in **web technologies** and **software development**.
-- Eager to collaborate with innovative teams.

----